MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map/geocoder.md

 The [`Xamarin.Forms.Maps`](xref:Xamarin.Forms.Maps) namespace provides a [`Geocoder`](xref:Xamarin.Forms.Maps.Geocoder) class, which converts between string addresses and latitude and longitude coordinates that are stored in [`Position`](xref:Xamarin.Forms.Maps.Position) objects.
 For more information about the [`Position`](xref:Xamarin.Forms.Maps.Position) struct, see [Map Position and Distance](position-distance.md).

 > [!NOTE]
-> An alternative geocoding API is avalible in Xamarin.Essentials.
+> An alternative geocoding API is available in Xamarin.Essentials.
 The Xamarin.Essentials `Geocoding` API offers structured address data when geocoding addresses, as opposed to the strings returned by this API.
 For more information, see [Xamarin.Essentials: Geocoding](~/essentials/geocoding.md).

 ## Geocode an address